-International pupils for whom English is an additional language will have a Skype interview with the EAL teacher, Head of Boarding and the Headmaster prior to admission.
+International pupils for whom English is an additional language will have a Skype interview with the Head of EAL, Head of Boarding and the Headmaster prior to admission.
 Applicants must supply, amongst other information, a report from their present school.